Jonanory/Schedule-Map/README.md

 - The T instance that will be the starting node
 - How many red tokens should be taken off at the beginning
 - How many turns should be planned out

+This will return a bot that got the most green tokens in the game.
+From this bot, you can get either:
+- Path: A Queue of the T nodes that the bot passed on it's way to get the green token, with repititions of a node if the bot stayed there for a number of turns.
+Any turns that was spent on the path between nodes is not included in the Queue.
+- Instructions: A Queue of instructions to replicate the bot's path, including an instruction at the start to indicate the starting point.
+Each instruction includes the following attributes:
+    - value: Which T node to go to
+    - time: Which turn to start heading on the path to go to the node
+    - score: How many green nodes the bot has at that point in time